microsoft/azure-shortcuts-for-java/README.md

 The shortcuts library supports both the "modern" ARM (Azure Resource Model) model as well as the "classic" ASM (Azure Service Model), using similar API patterns whenever reasonable.

-It is not a current goal for the shortcuts however to cover the entirety of the Azure API surface.
-The developers should fall back on the Azure SDK for Java for scenarios not covered by the Shortcuts.

-A lot of short code samples are in the com.microsoft.azure.shortcuts.resources.samples (for ARM) and com.microsoft.azure.shortcuts.services.samples (for ASM) packages.
+A lot of short code samples are in the `com.microsoft.azure.shortcuts.resources.samples` (for ARM) and `com.microsoft.azure.shortcuts.services.samples` (for ASM) packages.

 ## Pre-requisites